From the CC&Rs

 Resident Overnight Street Parking: is not permitted for "Authorized" or "Restricted" vehicles.

 Guests Overnight Street Parking: is allowed for up to 72 hours is allowed for passenger vehicles.
-A Guest Parking Pass will be issued if you have a guest staying more than 3 nights.
-No physical permit of sticker is issued.
+A will be issued if you have a guest staying more than 3 nights.
+No physical permit or sticker is issued.

 Authorized vehicles: standard passenger vehicles including automobiles, passenger vans designed for ten or fewer people, motorcycles, and pickup trucks with payload of one ton or less.